Contact Us

 Where is Machu Picchu?

-All international flights to Peru will first land in Lima.
-From Lima you need to make your way to Cusco, the city of Cusco is the only way to access Machu Picchu.
-You can either fly directly to Cusco (1.5hr) or travel via road.
-(20hrs) While we are sure you are just excited to get to Machu, there are many great spots and activities worth exploring between the two cities.
-If you book with Sam Corporations, you can make stops along the way, explore unique parts of the country before visiting the Inca citadel of Machu Picchu.
+While we are sure you are just excited to get to Machu, there are many great spots and activities worth exploring between the two cities.
+If you book with Sam Corporations, make stops along the way, explore unique parts of the country before visiting the Inca citadel of Machu Picchu.
 Another advantage to taking the scenic route, is that you give your body the opportunity to slowly adjust and acclimate to the altitude.
-Cusco city is at an overwhelming 3,400m/11,152ft above sea level and you are very likely to suffer from altitude sickness if you increase elevation levels too rapidly.
+Cusco city is at an overwhelming 3,400m/11,152ft above sea level and you are likely to suffer from altitude sickness if you increase elevation levels too rapidly.
 So, it’s always a good idea to allow for a gradual increase in altitude.
-On the other hand, Machu Picchu is at a lower elevation, at 2,430m/7,972ft.
-If you spend some time in Cusco, you lessen the chances of suffering from altitude sickness at such a momentous point in your life.
+Machu Picchu is at a lower elevation, at 2,430m/7,972ft.
+If you spend some time in Cusco, you lessen the chances of suffering from altitude sickness.

-There are a number of ways to visit this 7th Wonder of the World from Cusco.
-You can book any multi-day alternative trek to Machu Picchu, like Lares Trek or Salkantay Trek.
-These treks are great if you want to experience, authentic Andean culture, visit secluded indigenous villages and experience stunning landscapes with breathtaking glacial lakes and snow-capped mountain peaks.
-The most popular option is joining the Classic Inca Trail.
+The most popular option is doing the Classic Inca Trail.
 This is the trail that was used by the Ancient Incas more than 600 years ago.
 Travel back in time as you walk in the footsteps of the Incas, explore many archeological sites along the trail and get a unique vantage point of the Citadel from the famous Sun Gate.
 This vantage point is only possible if you do the Inca trail.
 For those who are not fans of camping or multi-day treks, you can simply book a 1-day tour.
 Which takes you to the neighboring town of Aguas Calientes by train, followed by a short bus ride up to the Machu Picchu gates.

 What is the best time to visit Machu Picchu?

 We suggest you schedule your visit to Machu Picchu from April through May or from September through October.
 The busiest time to visit Machu Picchu is from late June to the end of August.
 This is the driest, sunniest period coinciding with the busy school holidays.
-The rainy season peaks from January to March but the region can be rainy and misty at any time.
-The best times to visit are usually late April to mid-June, and September-October, just outside the rainy season but avoiding the summer rush.
-The subtropical climate at 2,400m/7,874ft is generally comfortable though.
+The rainy season from January to March but the region can be rainy and misty at any time with Feburary being the wettest.

 There is a certain amount of luck regarding how long you wait in line to enter the site.
 It’s often very busy at 6am when visitors rush to enter the site for sunrise, then slows down an hour or 2 later.
 Lines usually peak again at 11am to noon when the day trippers arrive from Cusco and quiets back down again by 2pm.